Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 Furthermore, emerging research continues to explore innovative ways through which cognition can be enhanced or preserved amidst potential threats of dementia.

-New therapies are being developed thanks to medical advancements that target different aspects of the disease process; these include drugs designed to reduce amyloid plaques in the brain, one of the hallmarks of Alzheimer’s disease, or medications that address neurotransmitter imbalances implicated in memory loss.
+New are being developed thanks to medical advancements that target different aspects of the disease process; these include drugs designed to reduce amyloid plaques in the brain, one of the hallmarks of Alzheimer’s disease, or that address neurotransmitter imbalances implicated in memory loss.

 With all these measures combined, hope remains strong for those grappling with high scores on dementia tests.